Shilpa-PJ/Shilpa-PJ/README.md

 - 👋 Hi, I’m @Shilpa-PJ
 - 👀 I’m interested in Programming especially in python and c, Web development(mainly Frontend) also in AI and Data Science
-- 🌱 I’m currently learning MSc Computer Science, Specialization in Artificial Intelligence
+- 🌱 I’m currently learning MSc Computer Science, Specialization in Artificial Intelligence at CUSAT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...